 Sense-making is our ability and motivation to retrospectively understand our experiences, thoughts, and actions.
 Meaning-making is our ability and motivation to give a desirable context to our experiences which fosters hope and an existential purpose.

 P.S.
 Links to books in this article are Amazon affiliate links.
-That means if you purchase it from India, I receive a small commission from Amazon.
+That means if you purchase them from India, I receive a small commission from Amazon.